 Most companies fail while committing the mistakes that lead to their demise.
-What Everlane did wasn’t a loss that was limited to profits and the company.
-It’s a big question now whether the company would be able to earn back what could have been its most precious and valuable product – its image.
+What Everlane did wasn’t a loss limited to profits and the company.
+It’s a big question now whether the company would be able to earn back what could have been its most precious product – its image.

-The worst part of the story is that the mistakes involved hurting public sentiments.
+The worst part of the story is that the mistakes hurt public sentiments.
 Such mistakes are not easy to be mended with better business strategies.
 Trust once broken can never gain its original shape back.

-What we can learn from the story of Everlane is that with the great ideas in mind and the fast-growing business, one can never underestimate the power of society.
+What we can learn from the story of Everlane is that with great ideas in mind and a fast-growing business, one can never underestimate the power of society.
 It’s people who decide the flight and fall of a company, and not the marketing and growth strategies.

-The vision and the steps taken by the company for its consumers are one of a kind.
-But, whether the steps towards better work culture and a healthy mindset would be as effective or not? – Only time would tell.
+The company’s vision and steps for its consumers are one of a kind.
+But, whether the steps towards better work culture and a healthy mindset would be as effective or not? – Only time will tell.

 More Brand Stories